m-jahn/m-jahn.github.io/CV.md

 ## Peer review

-I'm active in peer review (list as of May 2020).
+I'm active in peer review (list as of Nov 2020).
 Check my [Publons](https://publons.com/review/author/AzKdBNNk/) account for latest stats.

+- reviews for Photosynthesis Research: 1
 - reviews for Frontiers in Microbiology: 1
 - reviews for Analyst: 1
 - reviews for Cytometry: 2